Stewart County License Hearing Guide

 Related Guides

-Stewart DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Stewart County DUI License Suspension & ALR Hearing

-How to Request: You can request a hearing through one of these methods:
+How to Request: While we don't have Stewart County-specific instructions for this step, you can typically request an ALR hearing through one of the following methods:

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-There's very little recourse once the deadline passes, so don't delay!
-Missing this deadline means an automatic license suspension before you even have a chance to fight it.
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your DUI arrest, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so acting quickly is essential.

 Automatic License Suspension